ochsenfeld-lab/adaptive_sampling/docs/source/sampling_tools.rst

-        the_cv,                     # The definition of collective variables (CV) from `adaptive_sampling.colvars` equil_temp=300.0,           # Equilibrium temperature of the MD kinetics=True,              # Calculate and output necessary metrics to obtain accurate kinetics f_conf=100.0,               # Force constant for confinement of CVs to the range of interest with harmonic walls output_freq=100,            # Frequency of writing outputs in MD steps multiple_walker=False,      # Use shared bias multiple walker implementation to synchronize time dependent biasing potentials with other simulations via buffer file periodicity=None,           # Periodic boundary conditions for periodic CVs, list of boundaries of `shape(len(CVs),2)`, [[lower_boundary0, upper_boundary0], ...]
+        the_cv,                     # The definition of collective variables (CV) from `adaptive_sampling.colvars` equil_temp=300.0,           # Equilibrium temperature of the MD kinetics=True,              # Calculate and output necessary metrics to obtain accurate kinetics f_conf=100.0,               # Force constant for confinement of CVs to the range of interest with harmonic walls in kJ/mol/(CV units)^2 output_freq=100,            # Frequency of writing outputs in MD steps multiple_walker=False,      # Use shared bias multiple walker implementation to synchronize time dependent biasing potentials with other simulations via buffer file periodicity=None,           # Periodic boundary conditions for periodic CVs, list of boundaries of `shape(len(CVs),2)`, [[lower_boundary0, upper_boundary0], ...]